Women with ADHD are Drowning in Plain Sight

 The Weight That Pulls You Under

 ADHD isn’t just about being distracted.
-It’s about the mental load of remembering, initiating, prioritizing, and managing constant stimulation.
+It’s about the mental load of remembering, starting, prioritizing, and managing constant distractions.
 The weight of unopened mail, missed deadlines, forgotten birthdays, and misplaced keys feels like water in your lungs.

-Everyday tasks, like replying to a message, paying a bill, or planning dinner, can feel like trying to swim with weights tied to your ankles.
+Everyday tasks replying to a message, paying a bill, planning dinner can feel like trying to swim with weights tied to your ankles.
 You know it shouldn’t be this hard, and you wonder why others don’t seem to struggle as much.

-And yet here you are, exhausted, ashamed, and wondering what’s wrong with you.
+And yet here you are.
+Exhausted.
+Ashamed.
+Wondering what’s wrong with you.

 The Fight to Stay Afloat

 Getting a diagnosis as an adult can feel like someone finally throwing you a life preserver.
-You still have to swim, but now you have support.
+You still have to swim but now you know what you’re swimming against.
 You can name what’s been happening.
 You can stop blaming yourself.

 You Deserve to Breathe.
 ADHD coaching can help you stop flailing and start swimming with intention.
 You don’t have to do it alone.
 If you feel like you’re drowning, let’s talk.